-Crystal Yang ’13, a law and economics scholar, was promoted to full professor at Harvard Law School effective July 1, 2019.
+Crystal Yang ’13, a law and economics scholar, was promoted to professor of law at Harvard Law School effective July 1, 2019.
 Yang, who joined the faculty as an assistant professor in 2014, focuses her teaching and research on empirical law and economics, particularly in the areas of criminal justice, consumer bankruptcy, and immigration and welfare policy.

 Yang’s recent empirical projects focus on the effects of the bail system on defendants’ short and long-term outcomes, racial bias in the criminal justice system, the spillover effects of deportation fear, and the use of algorithms in the criminal justice system.
 Her research has been cited by criminal defense lawyers, in class-action lawsuits challenging the money bail system, and by the U.S. Supreme Court.